 Now is a good time to put your race into decline.
 You remove all but one token from each region and flip them over.
 You will still get points for those controlled regions – until someone conquers them, of course – but, you won’t be able to control a declined race anymore (except Ghouls, they’re special).

 Next turn you get to choose another race/ability combo from the offer and the whole process repeats.
 I find that you will on average go through 3 races in a game.
 Choosing a combo and choosing where on the map to make your initial conquest is what wins or loses the game.

 Coins are collected after each turn and players keep them hidden until the end of the game.
-With observation, you can estimate (with perfect observation you would know the exact number) how many players have and can adjust your strategy accordingly (i.e. who to attack).
+With observation, you can estimate how much money players have and can adjust your strategy accordingly (i.e. who to attack).

 What I think about Small World

 I find Small World a very good combination of simplicity and diversity.
 Simplicity comes from placing tokens and solving combat, while different races and abilities provide the diversifying factor, making every game different.

 There is a tactical element to it: which regions to capture, where to reinforce your defense, which player to focus on; and a very strong strategic element: when to go into decline and choosing your race/ability combo.
 It takes experience and situational analysis to figure out which combo is best suited for the current situation.

 Novice players often make a mistake of clinging to their races for too long and not going into decline.
 When you have 4 or fewer tokens available to conquer, it’s usually best to declare decline.